v411e/RNode_Firmware_CE/Documentation/FAQ.md

 The size of the expected EEPROM file changed between these two releases.
 In my in(finite) wisdom, I forgot to mention that upgrading between these versions would require a format of the user data flash sector on the RAK4631 so that the file can be recreated.

 ### Fix
-It can be fixed easily by running [this sketch](https://github.com/RAKWireless/RAK-nRF52-Arduino/blob/master/libraries/InternalFileSytem/examples/Internal_Format/Internal_Format.ino).
+It can be fixed easily by running [this sketch](https://github.com/RAKWireless/RAK-nRF52-Arduino/blob/master/libraries/InternalFileSytem/examples/Internal_Format/Internal_Format.ino) (you must open the serial monitor and press enter for it to actually format the flash).
 Then, reprovision your EEPROM.
 For example, this can be done by using `rnodeconf -a`.

 ## Write a hecking code of conduct!!
 no